DRiKE/uniload/README.md

 ```

+# how to build uniload

+It's Rust, so get Rust via either https://rustup.rs/ or your distribution's package manager.
+Then, use `cargo build --release`, and find the uniload binary in `./target/release/`.
+Copy the binary to somewhere in your `$PATH`.

 # Why and where should I use this?

+The simple output allows you to use it in text-based status bars.
-I'm using this in my i3blocks status bar, and in my tmux status bar.
+I'm using this in my i3blocks and tmux status bars.

 ## i3blocks